Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.5 =
+Buy Print/Original shortcode & buttons
+Added Directions and changed the 'set featured image' to say 'Set Comic/Featured Image' in the comic editor.

 = 1.4.5 =
 * Added Motion Artist comics default CSS to the comiceasel.css
 * removed erroneous quote in the admin-meta